olekuz/tyk-docs/tyk-docs/content/tyk-cloud/using-plugins/uploading-bundle.md

 ## How do I upload my bundle file to my Amazon S3 bucket?

 We are going to use a Tyk CLI tool called mservctl. this acts as an file server for our plugins.
 You use it to push your plugin bundle to your S3 bucket.
-Your Tyk-Cloud Tyk Gateway will use MServ to retrieve your bundle, instead of connecting directly into S3.
+Your Tyk Cloud Tyk Gateway will use MServ to retrieve your bundle, instead of connecting directly into S3.

 ### Prerequisites